royalsrivastavagithub/cloud_rag/readme.md

+---

-**CloudRAG – AI-Powered EC2 Log Analysis Using RAG**
+# CloudRAG – AI-Powered CloudWatch Log Analysis Using RAG and Agentic Tools

-CloudRAG is a lightweight, end-to-end Retrieval-Augmented Generation (RAG) system designed to analyze EC2 instance logs using CloudWatch, OpenAI embeddings, ChromaDB, and FastAPI.
+CloudRAG is a lightweight, end-to-end Retrieval-Augmented Generation (RAG) system designed to analyze logs from any AWS CloudWatch log group.
+It works with logs coming from EC2, ECS, Lambda, custom application logs, or any service that ships logs to CloudWatch.

+CloudRAG pulls logs from a specified CloudWatch log group, embeds them using OpenAI embeddings, stores them in ChromaDB, and enables natural-language queries using RAG and an autonomous tool-calling agent.

 It enables natural-language log analysis such as:

 * “Which service failed?”
 * “What error code appears in the logs?”
 * “Did Postgres fail today?”
+* “Why did errors occur today?”
+* “Give me a summary of issues.”

-This project demonstrates real-world integration of AWS logging pipelines, vector search, LangChain components, and LLM reasoning.
+This project demonstrates real-world integration of AWS logging pipelines, vector search, LangChain tool-calling agents, and LLM reasoning.

 ---

-# **Features**
+# Features

-* Pull EC2 logs directly from CloudWatch.
+* Pull logs from any CloudWatch log group.
 * Store logs locally for inspection.
 * Embed logs using OpenAI embeddings.
 * Store vector embeddings in ChromaDB.
 * Natural-language log search using RAG retrieval.
+* Tool-using autonomous LLM agent for root-cause analysis.
-* FastAPI backend with endpoints for refresh, query, summary, health, and errors.
+* FastAPI backend with endpoints for refresh, query, summary, health, errors, and agent.
 * React-based frontend dashboard.
 * Clean architecture with minimal dependencies.

 ---

-# **Project Structure**
+# Project Structure

 ```
 cloud_rag/